pingidentity/pingdirectory-go-client/configurationapi/docs/AddThirdPartyDataSecurityAuditorRequest.md

 NewAddThirdPartyDataSecurityAuditorRequestWithDefaults instantiates a new AddThirdPartyDataSecurityAuditorRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAuditorName

-`func (o *AddThirdPartyDataSecurityAuditorRequest) GetAuditorName() string`

-GetAuditorName returns the AuditorName field if non-nil, zero value otherwise.

-### GetAuditorNameOk

-`func (o *AddThirdPartyDataSecurityAuditorRequest) GetAuditorNameOk() (*string, bool)`

-GetAuditorNameOk returns a tuple with the AuditorName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAuditorName

-`func (o *AddThirdPartyDataSecurityAuditorRequest) SetAuditorName(v string)`

-SetAuditorName sets AuditorName field to given value.

 ### GetSchemas